aman29april/Hatchways-Blog/README.md

 - For `Caching`, I am using Rails cache to store the output of the external API.
   - Right now the cache store is default store.
 We can changed it to Redis, Memcache or any other.
 - Used `Rspec` for testing the API response
+  - To verify the response when parameters passed are correct, I am checking the response code and the sort order of the values.

 ##Checklist

+**All points mentioned have been covered in the submission**

 -[x] ~~An /api/posts route that handles the following query parameters:~~
     -[x] tags (mandatory) : any number of comma-separated strings